APEX — Entrepreneurial Potential · BD SELECT

 Synthesis and five development levers

-Omar Khalil presents a disciplined builder profile: a powerful achievement engine (AD 8.2, SB 7.4) and a marked need to own his decisions (ID 8.0), combined with genuinely strong commercial judgment (Sales & Growth 4/4).
-What separates him from the classic startup founder stereotype is prudence: Calculated Risk 3.0 and Ambiguity Tolerance 4.0 mean he commits on evidence, not on faith.
-That combination is a liability for blank-page ventures — and an asset for acquiring, franchising or operating proven models, where his discipline compounds instead of hesitating.
-ERI is 64/100 (Average), capped not by drive but by fog-comfort and delegation; the five levers below target exactly that.
+Omar Khalil shows a disciplined builder profile.
+His drive to achieve is powerful (AD 8.2, SB 7.4).
+He has a marked need to own his decisions (ID 8.0).
+His commercial judgment is strong (Sales & Growth 4/4).
+What separates him from the classic startup founder is prudence.
+Calculated Risk 3.0 and Ambiguity Tolerance 4.0 mean he commits on evidence, not on faith.
+This can slow him down in ventures that start from a blank page.
+It becomes an asset when he runs a proven model with clear rules.
+His ERI is 64/100 (Average).
+The limits are comfort with uncertainty and delegation, not drive.
+His strongest pathway fit is Solo Expert / Freelancer (96%) — see section 9.
+The five coaching points below target exactly that.

 Coaching Advice